The list of recurring expenses we often forget to cancel goes on and on. It includes:

 - Mobile apps with monthly fees

 The internet makes it easy to sign up for a service or subscription — and to lose interest in it before long.
-But if you forget about a recurring expense for a service you no longer use, it can cost you again and again.
+But if you forget about a recurring expense for a service you no longer use, it can keep costing you, again and again.

-So, if you’re worried you might have forgotten about such an expense, it’s smart to periodically review your recurring expenses.
-There are two main ways to go about this:
+To reduce the risk of forgetting about such an expense, periodically review your recurring expenses.
+There are two main ways to do this:

-- The hired-help method, which can save you time and stress, but can cost you some of your potential savings
+- The hired-help method, which can save you time and stress, but can cost you some potential savings.

-- The do-it-yourself method, which can be time-consuming and tedious but can eke out a little more savings
+- The do-it-yourself method, which can be time-consuming and tedious, but saves you money.

 Reviewing memberships and subscriptions the easy way